josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

 <code-example header="src/my-builder.ts (builder skeleton)" path="cli-builder/src/my-builder.ts" region="builder-skeleton"></code-example>

-Now let's add some logic to it.
+Now let us add some logic to it.
 The following code retrieves the source and destination file paths from user options and copies the file from the source to the destination \(using the [Promise version of the built-in NodeJS `copyFile()` function](https://nodejs.org/api/fs.html#fs_fspromises_copyfile_src_dest_mode)\).
 If the copy operation fails, it returns an error with a message about the underlying problem.